 Talk with your health care providers and check your policy before making a claim.
 Many health care policies have a waiting period before you can claim, which means you may have to pay out-of-pocket.

 At Advanced Dental Care, we want all our patients to have access to quality dental care when they need it.
 We offer affordable payment plans through DentiCare to help cover the dental implant cost.

 The interest-free plan allows you to spread out the cost of getting dental implants over 12 months, and there is no need to go through complex application forms or credit checks.
 Instead, this plan debits from your bank account or a credit card.

 Dental implants offer a permanent solution to replacing missing teeth.
 Their long-lasting durability makes them a good investment in the health of your teeth and a more cost-effective tooth replacement option long term.

-To find out whether you are a candidate for dental implants, or to find out more about how dental implants are done, contact the team at Advanced Dental Care on (02) 6188 7103 to book an appointment.
+To find out whether you are a candidate for dental implants, or to find out more about how dental implants are done, book a free consultation at your local dental clinic.
+Call Advanced Dental Care on (02) 6188 7103 to book an appointment.